fraud-intelligence-limited/fil-documentation/src/tutorials/submitting-a-contribution/verifying-a-contribution-has-been-submitted.md

-# Verifying a contrubution has been submitted
+# Verifying a contribution has been submitted

 To verify that a contribution has been successfully submitted and the contributor’s balance has been updated accordingly, perform the following steps: